Qinti/nazca/README.md

 ```

 #### Going native
-Sometime you want to use native HTML elements and its properties from your methods.
+Sometimes you want to use native HTML elements and their properties from your methods.
 For this, all nazca objects have a special
 `native` getter.
 It simply returns the native HTML element.
-Attributes, event listeners and CSS properties should be
+Attributes, event listeners, and CSS properties should be
 used with nazca objects, when possible.
 Avoid using `native` too much.
 It is implemented just for cases, when you use a special element and need to access it's properties directly.
 ```javascript